 Math and the Path

-Counting items such as dried beans while your student adds or subtracts smaller number problems will aid in memorization of basic addition and subtraction facts.
-After a while, it will be easier to simply remember the answer rather than needlessly count beans—the path of least resistance!
+Counting items such as dried beans while your student adds or subtracts smaller number problems will aid in memorization of essential addition and subtraction facts.
+After a while, it will be easier to remember the answer rather than needlessly count beans—the path of least resistance!

 - Skip Counting

-Before you start multiplication with your child, teach skip counting.
+Before you start multiplication with your child, teach skip-counting.
 It’s fun.
-Find a good skip counting cd such as One Hundred Sheep by Common Sense Press.
+Find a great skip-counting cd such as One Hundred Sheep by Common Sense Press.